 What Went Wrong?

-This play hinged around the base runner being comfortable enough to get as far off the bag as possible.
+The ability to score from first on a double like this hinges on the base runners comfort in getting as far off the bag as he can.
 When a ball is hit deep into the gap, especially when the outfielder is running away from the infield, going only halfway to the next base is not the right option for a base runner.
 There is no way that an outfielder is going to make that catch, stop his momentum, and make a throw all the way back in to double the runner off first.
-In this play, the runner immediately has to recognize the situation, and he has to end up a few steps from second base.
-That way, if the ball drops, he can use second to push off of on his first step, and get his momentum going faster.
-Not only has he gained a crucial extra 45 feet, but he’s at his top speed almost immediately.
-The heads-up baserunning turns into an easy run for the offense, and the game is tied.
+In this play, the runner immediately has to recognize the situation, and has 2 real options.

 - He can extend to a few steps from second base, maintaining momentum carrying him towards the second base bag as the ball comes down.
 That way, if the ball drops, he can maintain momentum and get a good push off of second to get up to full speed as quickly as possible.
 If he does this, not only has he gained a crucial extra 45 feet, but he’s at his top speed almost immediately.
 If the ball is caught, he can use second base as a tool to stop his momentum easier and get a good push heading back to first.

 - He can extend as far as he can go, which will likely be at second or past second.
 This gives him an additional 45-50 feet towards home where he can wait and see what happens.
 Should the runner extend past second, he will just have to be sure to re-touch second on his way back to first, should the catch be made.
 If he cuts straight back to first without retouching second base, the defense can appeal to second base, and he will be called out.